Is Blogging Worth It in 2023?

 Blogging for fun is beneficial in all possible ways, except for financial reasons.

-To make blogging financially worth it, you need to mix in the business aspect to it.
+To make blogging financially worth it, you need to mix the business aspect into it.
 In other words, you need to solve readers’ problems.

 Hobbyist Blogging